 - How has the victim been bullied and is there evidence?

-While asking these questions, you probably won’t get very many direct answers, so it is important to look for context clues.
+While asking these questions, you probably won’t get very many direct answers, so it is important to look for contextual clues.
 Who does your child spend the most time with?
 Who has he or she mentioned not liking?
 Are there outside issues your child is going through, such as the divorce of parents or school stress?

 4. Talk About Consequences